Frequently Asked

 In 1955, Fred Ross helped Huerta found a Stockton Chapter of Community Service Organization (CSO).
 At the age of only 25, Huerta lobbied in Sacramento, California in support of a progressive legislation for old-age pensions for noncitizens, securing the right to register voters, and disability insurance for farmworkers.

 In 1960, Huerta organized the Agricultural Workers Association.
-In 1962, she and Cesar Chavez formed the National Farm Workers Association which eventually became the United Farm Workers of America, the first nationally recognized union for farm workers.
-Together, she and Chavez organized farm workers and led successful strikes and a worldwide boycott of California table grapes, pressuring growers to sign contracts guaranteeing better wages and working conditions for farm workers.
+In 1962, she co-founded the National Farm Workers Association which eventually became the United Farm Workers of America, the first nationally recognized union for farm workers.
+She organized farm workers and led successful strikes and a worldwide boycott of California table grapes, pressuring growers to sign contracts guaranteeing better wages and working conditions for farm workers.

 Dolores Huerta was a lead negotiator and secured historic union contracts improving wages and working conditions for farmworkers.